 Creditor Protection

-In general, though, cash value of life insurance is at least partially exempt.
+In general, though, the funds in the cash value account is at least partially exempt.

-So, if a creditor obtains a judgment against a policyholder, the creditor cannot reach the policy’s cash value to satisfy the judgment up to the amount of the exemption.
+So, if a creditor obtains a judgment against a policyholder, the creditor cannot reach the policyโs cash value account to satisfy the judgment up to the amount of the exemption.

 In most states, creditor exemptions are also applied in bankruptcy, and assets held as exempt can therefore survive a bankruptcy discharge.